 If two or more of the above criteria apply to you or a loved one within the last year, you should seek help to get treatment.

-Alcohol addiction contributes to many physical problems and results in serious short and long-term effects.
-According to WebMD, researchers have linked chronic heavy drinking to more than 60 diseases, including2,3,4:
+The long-term effects of alcohol addiction contribute to many physical problems and can result in many serious health issues.
+According to WebMD, researchers have linked chronic heavy drinking to more than 60 diseases.2,3,4 Some of the side effects of long-term drinking include:

 - Cancer (mouth, throat, esophagus, liver, breast, colorectal)